James H. Ladson

+James H. Ladson House, 8 Meeting Street, Charleston, South Carolina.
+April 2023.

 James Henry Ladson (1795–1868) was an American planter and businessman from Charleston, South Carolina.
 He was the owner of James H. Ladson & Co., a major Charleston firm that was active in the rice and cotton business, and owned over 200 slaves.
 He was also the Danish Consul in South Carolina, a director of the State Bank and held numerous other business, church and civic offices.
 James H. Ladson was a strong proponent of slavery and especially the use of religion to maintain discipline among the slaves.
 He and other members of the Charleston planter and merchant elite played a key role in launching the American Civil War.
 Among Ladson's descendants is Ursula von der Leyen, who briefly lived under the alias Rose Ladson.